- About

 Cost

-The Office of International Education provides a list of Morehouse College-approved programs.
-You can browse available programs here.
-Approved direct programs start at $10,000 and are capped at $20,000.
+The Office of International Education provides a list of Morehouse College-approved programs that you can browse here.
+Approved affiliate programs start at $10,000 and are capped at $20,000.

-Payment for these programs is conveniently made through TigerPay.
+Payment for semester programs is conveniently made through TigerPay.
 External financial aid (Pell Grants, Lomax, OWSP, etc.) may be applied; however, institutional scholarships may not be utilized.
-Payment for summer external partners is made directly, and financial aid cannot be applied.

-The Office of International Education provides a $1,200 stipend to directly support students in studying abroad for external partner programs.
-This stipend can be used once during a student’s Morehouse matriculation and can used for external partner programs.
+The Office of International Education provides a $1,000 stipend to directly support students in studying abroad for external partner programs.
+The OIE stipend can be redeemed once during a student’s Morehouse matriculation.

-We encourage you to visit our “Financial Aid & Scholarships” page to explore how to fund your trip.
-Individual partner program providers also offer scholarships of up to $9,000 to make studying abroad more affordable.
+We encourage you to visit our “Financial Aid & Scholarships” page for more information about how to fund your trip.
+Individual affiliate providers also offer scholarships of up to $9,000 to make studying abroad more affordable.

 FACULTY-LED